Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Detectable Population

 We have also taken a conservative estimate by setting the threshold log Bayes factor to be 10.
-Even for $\ln\mathcal{B}_{\rm{thresh}}=5$, the Type-II image hypothesis is more than 100 times more likely than the Type-I image hypothesis, and an even smaller threshold value may be sufficient for realistic data analysis.
-Figure~\ref{fig:dn_ratio} shows the increase in the number of events with distinguishable Type-II images with a lower $\ln\mathcal{B}_{\rm{thresh}}$, normalized to the number when $\ln\mathcal{B}_{\rm{thresh}}=10$.
+Even for $\ln\mathcal{B}_{\rm{thresh}}=5$, the type II image hypothesis is more than 100 times more likely than the type I image hypothesis, and an even smaller threshold value may be sufficient for realistic data analysis.
+Figure~\ref{fig:dn_ratio} shows the increase in the number of events with distinguishable type II images with a lower $\ln\mathcal{B}_{\rm{thresh}}$, normalized to the number when $\ln\mathcal{B}_{\rm{thresh}}=10$.
 We observe that the increase is the most dramatic for LIGO Voyager, as a lower threshold extends the sensitive range to higher redshift $(z_s\sim2)$, where the GW source population peaks.
 For CE and ET, the increase is more modest, as they already detect most sources at $z_s\sim 2$ with high SNR.
 The extended range is then expected to add relatively fewer GW sources in comparison.
-Figure~\ref{fig:dnchangel} shows the redshift distribution of the GW sources with distinguishable Type-II images with $\ln\mathcal{B}_{\rm{thresh}}=2,~5,$ and 10.
-As expected, the distinguishable rate increase is more significant at high redshift, and the effect is the strongest for LIGO Voyager; at $\ln\mathcal{B}_{\rm{thresh}}=2$, 42.8\% of all strongly-lensed GW sources in CE are accompanied by at least one distinguishable Type-II image and 21.4\% for ET.
+Figure~\ref{fig:dnchangel} shows the redshift distribution of the GW sources with distinguishable type II images with $\ln\mathcal{B}_{\rm{thresh}}=2,~5,$ and 10.
+As expected, the distinguishable rate increase is more significant at high redshift, and the effect is the strongest for LIGO Voyager; at $\ln\mathcal{B}_{\rm{thresh}}=2$, 42.8\% of all strongly lensed GW sources in CE are accompanied by at least one distinguishable type II image and 21.4\% for ET.
 For LIGO Voyager, the distinguishable number is still small, but at $\sim1/$yr, it is more promising that such an event will appear in the LIGO Voyager catalog with a few years of observing run.
 The predicted detection rates are summarized in Table~\ref{tab:sum}.